 5. Maintains accurate information and records relating to the functions of the office either by performing basic records maintenance of alphabetical, chronological, and/or numerical files or by performing basic keyboarding for data entry of information into an established database.

 6. Provides required or requested documents by operating photocopier equipment and/or standard office machines, collating and assembling printed or copied materials such as reports, bulletins, articles and manuscripts, and delivering finished materials as directed.

-7. Manages funds associated with the operation of the office or department by receiving such funds as are appropriate, documenting their receipt, properly accounting for and safeguarding the funds while kept, and delivering the funds to the designated office for final disposition.
+7. Processes funds associated with the operation of the office or department by receiving such funds as are appropriate, documenting their receipt, properly accounting for and safeguarding the funds while kept, and delivering the funds to the designated office for final disposition.